Certificate lV in Automotive Body Repair Technology AUR40716

 Typical job description for a Foreman:

 The foreman deals with the day-to-day issues on the workshop floor.
 He is responsible for: assigning repair work to technicians and supervising workflow to complete vehicle repairs within target dates.
 Works closely with shop manager and technicians to promote good communication and efficiency.
-Communicates with customer for repair updates and notices of any delays.
+Communicates with the customer for repair updates and notices of any delays.
 Documents repairs and communications.

 Personal characteristics and skills of a Foreman: